Luke Baldwin

-Luke Baldwin (born June 23, 2006) is an American professional stock car racing driver.
-He last competed part-time in the NASCAR Craftsman Truck Series, driving the No. 66 Ford F-150 for ThorSport Racing and part-time in the NASCAR Whelen Modified Tour, driving the No. 7 for Tommy Baldwin Racing.
-He is the son of former NASCAR Cup Series crew chief and owner of TBR, Tommy Baldwin Jr., and the grandson of the late Tom Baldwin, who also competed in the Modified Tour.
-His older brother, Jack, also competes in modified racing.
+Lucas Graham Baldwin (born June 23, 2006) is an American professional stock car racing driver.
+He competes part-time in the NASCAR Craftsman Truck Series, driving the No. 2/33 Ford F-150 for Team Reaume, part-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 5 Ford Mustang Dark Horse for Hettinger Racing, and part-time in the NASCAR Whelen Modified Tour, driving the No. 7 for Tommy Baldwin Racing.